Matt-Vasia/OOP_class/README.md

 # OOP

-Programoje naudojama Abstract klasė human

-Su VECTOR struktūra naudojamas parallel computing funkcionalumas.

-<mark>CLASS duomenų struktūra realizuota TIK VECTOR versijoje<mark>
+Programoje implementuoti unit tipo testai

+To run the main code, use build.bat to build the code and run.bat to run them.

-To run tests, choose which container (LIST, DEQUE, VECTOR) you would like to use by going to one of the folders ("deque", "list", "vector") and run "run.bat".
+To run the tests, use build.bat to build the code and run.bat to run them.

 ![Instructions](https://github.com/Matt-Vasia/OOP/blob/v1.0/instructions.gif?raw=true)